armno/blog/content/post/zsh-startup-time/index.md

 ```

 open a new termnial tab, and re-run the profiling script.
-With this alone, zsh's startup time goes down from ~1.2s to ~0.17s.
+With this alone, zsh's startup time goes down **from ~1.2s to ~0.17s**.

 <video src="images/disable-nvm.mp4" width="100%" autoplay muted controls loop></video>

 This is now a lot faster, but it also means I will not be able to use nvm.

 I still need nvm, sometimes.

+> If you're not using nvm, I would suggest comment out some scripts/plugins from your `.zshrc` or `.bashrc` file,
+re-run profiling script, and repeat.
+It should help to see which scripts are slowing down the startup time.

 ## 4. Lazy-load nvm